brendt/stitcher.io/src/content/blog/2017-05-20-stitcher-beta-1.md

 The first beta release of Stitcher has arrived.
 Together with a lot of bugfixes, the website has been given some more love.
-You'll also find a lot more documentation in the [guide](/guide/setting-up).

 ### Installation